If you haven’t been to Dayton’s newest outdoor music venue yet, you are missing out.

 Wagner said downtown businesses plan to take advantage of the expected influx of people.

-Third Perk Coffeehouse and Wine Bar, 46 E. Fifth St. near the Reibold Building garage, plans to sell single serving $5 plastic bulbs of wine and carry and go picnic packages to those heading to the concerts.
+Third Perk Coffeehouse and Wine Bar, 46 E. Fifth St. near the Reibold Building garage, sold $5 plastic bulbs of wine and carry and go picnic packages to those heading to the concerts during the inaugural season.

 The picnic packs will include wine, sandwich wraps and other goodies for $10 each.